 Where to buy credit?

-Even though free Wi-Fi exists in many Moroccan places, the connection is not reliable.
-For work, I turned my phone into Wi-Fi hotspot and can work anywhere I want.
-Even in the main Jame El Fna square like my friend in the main picture.
+In general, the Internet connection in Morocco is good.
+However, even though free Wi-Fi exists in many cities and places, the connection is not always reliable, especially in Medina located hotels, mountain villages.
+For work, I usually turn my phone into Wi-Fi hotspot and can work anywhere I want.

 - To call to Morocco from overseas dial the international access code + 212.

 - In Morocco, almost everyone is using “WhatsApp”.
-It’s a very handy app to communicate with your riad or tour operator.
+It’s a convenient app to communicate with your riad or tour operator.

-- Download offline Google maps for Morocco before leaving home.
-I found it very convenient when the connection is weak and you still need directions 😉
+- Before coming to Morocco, download the offline Google maps.
+I found it very convenient when the Internet connection is weak, and you still need directions 😉

 - Many hotels and riads don’t have a good Internet connection, especially in the rooms.
 Don’t rely on their Internet for work, get the local SIM card and 4G deal.